alvaro-budria/NeuSacc/README.md

 ## Running

 The config in `confs/wmask_DTUscan.conf` is ready for scene 106 of the DTU scan dataset (which you can download [here](https://drive.google.com/drive/folders/1Nlzejs4mfPuJYORLbDEUDWlc9IZIbU0C)).
+You can reconstruct this scene in about __30 minutes__, while the original NeuS implementation takes around __2 hours__.

 To fit a NeuS model on this scene, run